elgw/deconwolf/INSTALL.md

 make -B
 sudo make install
 ```

-clFFT does unfortunately not work on MacOS according to [this issue](https://github.com/clMathLibraries/clFFT/issues/183)

 ## Windows 10
 Although it might be possible to build native windows executables, it